Židlochovice: Sights

 The main landmark of the town is the Židlochovice Castle.
 It was originally built in the 14th century as a water fortress, then it was gradually rebuilt into an aristocratic residence.
 The main reconstruction was the Baroque reconstruction that took place during the rule of Count Philipp Ludwig Wenzel von Sinzendorf between 1696 and 1742, who chose Židlochovice as his main seat.
 Today it is owned by a state company which takes care of the forests, and is not accessible to the public.
-The castle includes a 22 ha large castle park, which was founded in the early 18th century and is freely accessible.
+The castle includes a 22 ha large park, which was founded in the early 18th century and is freely accessible.

 A notable building is the Church of the Exaltation of the Holy Cross.
 It was building in the Baroque style in the 1720s according to the design by Johann Lukas von Hildebrandt.

 The town hall is originally a Renaissance house, rebuilt in the 18th and 19th centuries.